 Drink Ginja de Obidos

 Obidos is famous for its Ginja de Obidos, a cherry liquor.
-It sounds vile but it’s actually quite nice, and you can’t say you’ve been to Obidos if you haven’t tried this drink.
+It sounds vile but it’s actually quite nice, and you can’t say you’ve been there if you haven’t tried this drink.
 You won’t have to look very hard to find some as pretty much every other stall along the main street sells it.
 Just a euro for a shot which is typically served in a chocolate cup, so you get to the eat the cup too.

 Visit the Book Exchange run by the Silver Coast Volunteers